 - Article 53(2) of and Annex VII to Directive 2012/34/EU as amended by Commission Delegated Decision (EU) 2017/2075 - hereafter "Annex VII" - > Article 12 of the Regulation ("Coordination of works").

-A framework has been developed by RNE in the "Guidelines for Coordination / Publication of Planned Temporary Capacity Restrictions for the European Railway Network" and it is reflected in the Corridor's specific procedures.
+A framework has been developed by RNE in the "Procedures for Temporary Capacity Restriction Management" and it is reflected in the Corridor's specific procedures.

 4.4.3 Coordination process of corridor-relevant TCRs